Time and place indication with inversion: „Morgen gehen wir einkaufen"

 Beginnt ein Satz mit einer Orts- oder Zeitangabe, steht das Verb sofort danach, z.B. „Um 20 Uhr mache ich Hausaufgaben".

-(If a sentence starts with a place or time expression, the verb comes right after it, e.g. „Um 20 Uhr mache ich Hausaufgaben".)
+(If a sentence begins with a place or time expression, the verb comes immediately after it, e.g. „Um 20 Uhr mache ich Hausaufgaben".)

-German main clauses have a fixed rule: the conjugated verb is always in position 2.
+In German main clauses, the conjugated verb (the “real” verb form like gehe, findet, arbeitet) is always in position 2.

 Im Einkaufszentrum findet man viele Läden.